-- [9] On 17 February 2016 the FMA wrote to ANZ stating that it had formed the view that ANZ "may still be liable to a beneficiary for a breach of trust in equitable causes of action for knowing receipt and dishonest assistance".
-The central issue was described as the extent to which ANZ could be said to have "known" of RAM's misapplication of investor funds, according to the requisite knowledge standard.
-The letter also expressed concern that there were omissions in ANZ's records that were difficult to understand, and that this had obstructed the FMA's ability to efficiently investigate the matter.
-The letter indicated that the FMA considered it "appropriate to share its findings with RAM investors as any decision about whether a claim is brought will necessarily need to have their input". - [10] On 15 March 2016 ANZ replied via its general counsel, setting out its view that there was no basis for civil proceedings against it.
-It also asserted there was no basis for the FMA to disclose its findings to RAM investors and that "the FMA has no legitimate reason to disclose this information and the investors and the liquidators have no legitimate interest in receiving the information". - [11] The Enforcement Division of the FMA met on 25 May, 16 June and 8 July 2016 to consider the matter of disclosure.
+[9] On 17 February 2016 the FMA wrote to ANZ stating that it had formed the view that ANZ [redacted].
+The letter indicated that the FMA considered it "appropriate to share its findings with [Company X] [redacted] investors as any decision about whether a claim is brought will necessarily need to have their input".

+[10] On 15 March 2016 ANZ replied via its general counsel, setting out its view that there was no basis for civil proceedings against it.
+It also asserted there was no basis for the FMA to disclose its findings to [Company X] [redacted] investors and that "the FMA has no legitimate reason to disclose this information and the investors and the [third parties] [redacted] have no legitimate interest in receiving the information".

+[11] The Enforcement Division of the FMA met on 25 May, 16 June and 8 July 2016 to consider the matter of disclosure.
 We will refer to the minutes of those meetings later in this judgment.
 The Enforcement Division ultimately determined that it was appropriate to make disclosure under ss 59(3)(c) and 59(3)(f) of the Act for the three purposes outlined above at [1].
 The information to be disclosed would comprise the external legal advice in relation to the potential claims against ANZ and the documents referred to in that advice, including documents obtained from ANZ pursuant to the notices issued by the FMA under s 25 of the Act.
-Those documents comprise RAM account operating authorities, credit memoranda, bank diary notes in relation to RAM accounts, internal ANZ email correspondence and correspondence between ANZ and RAM.
+[Redacted].

-- [12] Rather than disclosing that information to all RAM investors, the FMA resolved to engage with the RAM liquidation committee as a proxy for the wider investor group.2 Part of the reason for that decision was to make it easier to obtain and enforce confidentiality agreements in respect of the disclosed information.
-Disclosure would also be made to the liquidators of RAM and their legal counsel. - [13] The initial process for disclosure was outlined in an Enforcement Division Paper dated 4 July 2016.3 In general terms, the proposed process was: - (a) The FMA would seek a meeting with the RAM liquidation committee, the liquidators, and their legal counsel. - (b) In advance of the meeting, the FMA would obtain confidentiality agreements from every liquidation committee member, liquidator, and legal counsel. - (c) The meeting would involve: - (i) verbally sharing the FMA's findings to date; - (ii) summarising the external legal advice; - (iii) confirming the FMA's view that there may be claims against ANZ, subject to further evidence that may need to be obtained (the nature of that further evidence would also be explained); and - (iv) stating that the FMA is prepared to disclose certain documents on a common interest privilege basis provided that the FMA can be satisfied that the confidentiality of the information can be maintained.
+[12] Rather than disclosing that information [redacted] [Company X] [redacted] investors, the FMA resolved to engage with [third parties] [redacted].2 Part of the reason for that decision was to make it easier to obtain and enforce confidentiality agreements in respect of the disclosed information.
+Disclosure would also be made to [redacted] [third parties].

+[13] The initial process for disclosure was outlined in an Enforcement Division Paper dated 4 July 2016.3 In general terms, the proposed process was:

+- (a) The FMA would seek a meeting with [third parties] [redacted]. - (b) In advance of the meeting, the FMA would obtain confidentiality agreements from [third parties] [redacted]. - (c) The meeting would involve: - (i) verbally sharing the FMA's findings to date; - (ii) summarising the external legal advice; - (iii) confirming the FMA's view that there may be claims against ANZ, subject to further evidence that may need to be obtained (the nature of that further evidence would also be explained); and - (iv) stating that the FMA is prepared to disclose certain documents on a common interest privilege basis provided that the FMA can be satisfied that the confidentiality of the information can be maintained.